 - In exceptional cases, the program may also approve admission by reason of special backgrounds, abilities, and interests.

-- The thesis track requires 36 credits.
-Six of the credits will be for the thesis.
+- The thesis track requires 30 credits.
+Six of the credits (CRIMJ 600) will be for the thesis.

-- The non-thesis track will require 36 credits plus successful completion of the comprehensive essays, for which a student will register for one credit of CRIMJ 594.
+- The master's paper track requires 30 credits.
+Three of these credits will be awarded for successful completion of a master's paper, for which a student will register for three credits of CRIMJ 594.

 - A minimum grade-point average of a 3.0 must be earned for course work taken as a graduate student.

 - Students are required to take the following courses: CRIMJ 500, CRIMJ 501, CRIMJ 502, CRIMJ 503, and CRIMJ 504.

 - Students must complete a 9 credit concentrartion.
 Students in the non-thesis track will also be required to complete an additional 3-credit elective.
 A list of courses required for each concentration and additional approved elective courses is maintained by the graduate program office.